programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 ### Creating and Interpreting Visualizations

 Wordfish models scale both the documents in a corpus and also the words in the vocabulary of that corpus along horizontal and vertical axes identifying polarity of perspective.
 This lends itself to two distinct kinds of visualizations of Wordfish model results: a ‘document-level’ visualization and a ‘word level’ visualization.
 The below code will create 'word level' visualizations of how terminology is dispersed across the corpus object.
+In this tutorial, we produce a word level visualization.

+To create the visualization, we use quanteda's textplot_scale1d() function, setting the margin parameter to "features."
+This function plays well with ggplot2.
+Therefore, you can use ggplot2's "+" to add components to the base plot.
+Here, we use the labs() component to create a label for the plot.

-### Visualizing WordFish Model 1 of all comments
+### Visualizing WordFish Model

 ```
 # plots all comments